Litlington White Horse: Wartime camouflage and 1949 restoration

-In the late 1930s, the Litlington White Horse was deliberately covered by the Ministry of Defence to prevent it from being used as a location marker for the Luftwaffe during World War II, after maps featuring hill figures were found on captured German aircrew.
-The rushed uncovering of the horse in 1945 by Ministry of Defence contractors resulted in several changes to the horse's original shape, including only one front leg being recut.
-This was not corrected until the full moon of 9 June 1949, when between 10 pm and 3 am, two of the original cutters, John Ade and Stephen Bovis (Eric Hobbis had moved away), alongside their friend Paul Harris a local builder's merchant, made several changes to return the horse to its 1924 appearance.
+In 1939–40, the Litlington White Horse was deliberately covered, on orders from the Air Ministry and carried out by the Ministry of Home Security, to prevent it from being used as a location marker for the Luftwaffe during World War II, after maps featuring hill figures were found on captured German aircrew.
+The rushed uncovering of the horse in 1945 by War Office contractors resulted in several changes to the horse's original shape, including only one front leg being recut.

+This was not corrected until the full moon of 9 June 1949, when between 10 pm and 3 am, two of the original cutters, John Ade and Stephen Bovis, both now elderly (Eric Hobbis had moved away), alongside their friend Paul Harris a local builder's merchant, made several changes to return the horse to its 1924 appearance.
 These changes included recutting an additional front leg and readjusting the back, which "had shifted uphill a bit from saddle to rump".
+Ade suggested the difficulty of the repair: turf had to be filled in, loose chalk rolled down where people walked or slipped, and it was hard to judge exact positions and measurements on the hillside.
+He only felt the result was satisfactory after viewing it a few days later from the Litlington road.

+1980s re-profiling

-The restoration of the White Horse in the 1980s and 1990s was an important effort to preserve the figure’s visibility and integrity.
-Notably, in 1985, the East Sussex County Council, in collaboration with the British Trust for Conservation Volunteers, undertook significant work to maintain and enhance the figure.
-From September 17 to 23 of that year, wooden boards were installed around the horse to secure the structure.
-This project, sponsored by Prudential plc, also included terracing the legs and body to reduce the gradient and ensure the chalk would remain in place.
+The restoration of the White Horse in the 1980s was a pivotal effort to preserve the figure’s visibility and structural integrity.
+Notably, in 1983, the East Sussex County Council, in collaboration with the British Trust for Conservation Volunteers, undertook significant work to maintain and enhance the figure.
+From 17 to 23 September of that year, wooden boards were installed around the horse to secure the structure.
+This project, sponsored by Prudential plc, also included terracing the legs and body with revetment boarding to reduce the gradient and ensure the chalk would remain in place.
 Additionally, a perimeter fence was erected to prevent livestock damage.

-A notable change during the restoration was altering the horse's posture.
-Originally standing, the horse's position was adjusted to a prancing stance to prevent the chalk rubble used in its construction from slipping and to reduce the risk of the legs of the chalk horse acting as natural water channels, causing the consistent unpredictable elongating and splaying of the horses hooves after heavy rainfall.
+A notable change during this period was the alteration of the horse's posture.
+Originally standing, the horse's position was adjusted to a ‘prancing’ stance to prevent the chalk rubble used in its construction from slipping and to reduce the risk of the legs acting as natural water channels.
+This had previously caused the unpredictable elongating and splaying of the hooves after heavy rainfall.
 This adjustment resulted in the horse taking its current form.
-Workers on the hill communicated with observers below via a two-way radio system to direct these changes.
+Workers on the hill communicated with observers in the valley below via a two-way radio system to direct these changes.